 - Individual therapy for various speech and language for all age groups

-- Group Therapy session for children
+- Group Therapy sessions for children

 - In-depth audiological assessments for individuals with hearing problems

 - Hearing aid trials and fitting

 For more information, visit the Ohio University Therapy Associates website.